Italian Minister wants lifetime bans for hooligans

 Three Napoli fans were shot at following clashes in the Tor Di Quinto area of Rome and the final against Fiorentina was delayed by 45 minutes as organisers held discussions with “ultra” leaders, trying to calm down protesting fans who had heard false rumours that a supporter had died.

-Napoli were ordered to play two matches behind closed doors for offences committed by fans during the final, including a pitch invasion, throwing of flares and smoke bombs and booing the national anthem.
+Napoli have been forced to play two matches behind closed doors for offences committed by fans during the final, including a pitch invasion, throwing of flares and smoke bombs and booing the national anthem.

-That punishment was cut to one game on Friday after the club appealed to the Italian Football Federation (FIGC), meaning Sunday's final match of the season against Hellas Verona (7.45 p.m.
-BST) will be the only one affected by the sanction.

 BARCELONA Barcelona defender Gerard Pique has urged supporters to stop booing midfielder Andre Gomes, who scored his first goal for the Catalans in Sunday's 4-2 win over Valencia after 36 appearances.